CygenceTech/content-ops-starter/content/pages/index.md

     subtitle: >-
-      We provide the project planning, technical assessment, and technology skills required to complete unique and demanding projects—everything you need to manage your IT.
+      We provide the project planning, technical assessment, and technology skills required to complete unique and demanding projects—everything you need to manage your AI.
   - type: GenericSection
     title:
       type: TitleBlock